-10.8.2.
-A builder or a builder's clothing touches the wetland.
+10.9.1.
+A builder or a builder's clothing touches the river.
 Penalty is 1/2 minute (30 seconds) per incident.
-Exception: A builder may enter the wetland without penalty to retrieve a dropped object such as a member, tool, nut, bolt or hardhat.
+Exception: There is no penalty for entering the river to retrieve an object such as a member, tool, nut, bolt, or hardhat.

-10.8.3.
-A member, assembly or constructed portion touches the wetland or ground outside a staging yard.
-Penalty is 1/3 minute (20 seconds) per incident.
-Exception: members, assemblies or the constructed portion may touch the ground within the 6-inch by 6-inch bounds of the footings.
+10.9.2.
+A member, assembly, or constructed portion touches the river or ground outside a staging yard.
+Penalty is 1/4 minute (15 seconds) per incident.
+Exception: members, assemblies, and the constructed portion may touch the ground within the 6-inch by 6-inch footings.